IMSA's Culture of Civil Rights Violations

 IMSA demonstrates “hostility” to programming for children with disabilitiesAn analysis conducted by the U.S. Department of Education's contracted experts found that IMSA demonstrated some hostility to programming required for children with disabilities.
 IMSA did not adequately act to rectify this finding, as it still had no children officially receiving any services several years later.

-IMSA allows children to sit at home with no educationIMSA reserves the right to put children on medical leave.
+IMSA allowed children to sit at home with no documented educationIMSA reserves the right to put children on medical leave.
 Children are not to be put on medical leave in public education—they must be provided adequate daily instruction and related services even if homebound or hospitalized.
 A request for records showed that there were 25 times in the last three years where an IMSA student was absent more than 10 consecutive days.
 IMSA had no records or logs to demonstrate that these children received an education.
 IMSA also may be engaging in systemic discrimination by penalizing children for excused absences related to health or disability.

-IMSA has an IEP and 504 forfeiture schemeIMSA requires students to forfeit IEPs and 504 plans.
-This is likely systemic discrimination.
-IMSA also does not guarantee children a proper evaluation pursuant to Section 504, nor does it convene conventional IEP teams.
+While being subject to Section 504, IMSA had an IEP and 504 forfeiture scheme(Update: IMSA has ceased receiving federal research grants, federal education funds, and any federal nutrition assistance after complaints were filed against them.)
+IMSA required students to forfeit IEPs and 504 plans.
+This was likely systemic discrimination.
+IMSA also did not guarantee children a proper evaluation pursuant to Section 504, nor did it convene conventional IEP teams.
 Since about 1978, public schools have been required to provide evaluations, including medical and psychological diagnostics, at no cost to families.
 Failing to do so is typically adjudicated as systemic discrimination.
+Additionally, the State of Illinois is responsible for ensuring that children enrolled at IMSA receive an evaluation, when appropriate, meaning that it may have been failing to comply with federal program requirements.

-IMSA uses unconstitutional eligibility criteriaInstead of doing the hard work of identifying and recruiting a diverse group of children through legitimate means, IMSA simply appears to take a shortcut through discrimination on the basis of race, color, or national origin.
+IMSA uses unconstitutional eligibility criteria in youth enrichment programsInstead of doing the hard work of identifying and recruiting a diverse group of children through legitimate means, IMSA simply appears to take a shortcut through discrimination on the basis of race, color, or national origin.
 Two children in the same household can differ in their eligibility for IMSA programming based on race alone.
+Advocacy groups challenged this program with the U.S. Department of Education.
+Unfortunately, IMSA ceased the receipt of all federal research grants, federal education funds, and any nutrition assistance, so it cannot be sanctioned through federal administrative proceedings.
+The State of Illinois, an aggrieved party, or the U.S. Department of Justice can pursue accountability for IMSA's alleged misconduct.

 IMSA's principal may have treated children differently on the basis of raceOn page two of this report, IMSA's former principal appears to discuss treating “CLED” students differently in the delivery of an educational program.
 “CLED” is partly a racial classification.